 Prescription medication is widely available in the United States and can be found at all levels of society.
-Many people use these drugs without complications, however, others abuse the drugs and develop an addiction.
+Many people use these drugs without complications; however, others abuse the drugs and develop an addiction.
 One sign of this is the prescription drug withdrawal symptoms that manifest when the drug is withheld.
 One of the biggest issues when understanding the abuse of these opiate-based drugs is knowing how much they are also needed for various remedies in medical treatment.
-This creates an unusual paradox with

 One of the biggest issues when understanding the abuse of opiate-based drugs is knowing how much they are also needed for various remedies in medical treatment.
 This creates an unusual paradox with prescription medication abuse.
 These drugs can be highly dangerous, and yet they are legal and easily available.

-Though mood altering substances are in whole dangerous, there is a unique danger that relates to prescribed opiate-based drugs commonly called medications.
+Though mood-altering substances are in whole dangerous, there is a unique danger that relates to prescribed opiate-based drugs commonly called medications.
 Opium is the basic compound used in these and this makes them highly addictive.
-Yet, unlike the addiction of other illegal and mood altering substances, the prescription drug withdrawal phase involved with opiates creates a challenge that has labeled prescription medication withdrawal as one of the worst kinds.
+Yet, unlike the addiction of other illegal and mood-altering substances, the prescription drug withdrawal phase involved with opiates creates a challenge that has labeled prescription drug withdrawal as one of the worst kinds.

 Who is Susceptible to Prescription Drug Withdrawal?

 Like most addictions, the abuse of prescription medications is not a sign of the weakness of a person’s willpower.
 Many do try to quit themselves, but once addicted, the drug alters the body’s physiology directly.
 Opiate-based substances themselves alter the brain’s function and is repeatedly called a brain disease.
 The addiction itself is an actual disease, but opiates have a special effect on the brain and its function.